euphonium-baritone

 What to Expect During a Professional Overhaul

-• Full disassembly and ultrasonic cleaning of valves, casings, and tubing.
+- Full disassembly and ultrasonic cleaning of valves, casings, and tubing.

-• Inspection of piston surfaces for scratches, pitting, or wear.
+- Microscopic inspection of piston surfaces for scratches, pitting, or wear.

-• Measurement of casing roundness and piston-to-casing clearance.
+- Measurement of casing roundness and piston-to-casing clearance.

-• Reassembly and testing for air tightness and action speed.
+- Reassembly and testing for airtightness and action speed.

-Find a qualified technician through the National Association of Professional Band Instrument Repair Technicians (NAPBIRT) or ask your band director for recommendations.
+Find a qualified technician through the National Association of Professional Band Instrument Repair Technicians (NAPBIRT) or ask your band director for local recommendations.

 Additional Tips for Valve Longevity